-The 3 main macronutrients that are relatable to a keto diet are fats, proteins, and carbohydrates.
+The three main macronutrients that are relatable to a keto diet are fats, proteins, and carbohydrates.
 All three of these nutrients have different effects on ketosis from their digestion and have consequent effects on blood glucose and hormones.

 - Fats are 90% ketogenic and 10% anti-ketogenic, due to the small amount of glucose that is released in the conversion of triglycerides.